 Partnership with AFS-USA Intercultural Programs

-The National History Bowl is thrilled to announce its partnership with AFS-USA, the world’s standard-bearer for international high school exchange and intercultural education.
+The National History Bowl is proud to partner with AFS-USA, the world’s standard-bearer for international high school exchange and intercultural education.
+AFS volunteers routinely staff NHBB events, and NHBB is pleased to be able to help AFS spread the word about the benefits of intercultural exchange programs.
 In 1947, AFS (formerly the American Field Service) exchanged the first 52 students among 11 countries formerly at war; sixty-three years later, the organization continues to work toward a more just and peaceful world by providing international and intercultural learning experiences to individuals, families, schools, and communities through a global volunteer partnership.
 Today, AFS has grown to a global network which includes over 50 partner organizations, 400,000 alumni (including NHBB Executive Director David Madden, who spent 6 months in Vienna, Austria while a senior in high school in 1998-1999) and 42,000 volunteers who help facilitate the exchanges of over 12,000 students each year.
-In 2010, with the support of more than 6,000 U.S. based volunteers, AFS-USA sent more than 1,100 American students to over 40 international destinations and hosted more than 2,500 students here in the United States.
+Annually, with the support of more than 6,000 U.S. based volunteers, AFS-USA sends more than 1,000 American students to over 40 international destinations and hosts more than 2,500 students here in the United States.

 Partnership with The National History Club